Graduate Application

 5. In your Personal statement address:

 – How do your future research interests fit with those of the faculty in the physics department?
-Refer to the faculty research interests at https://physics.wfu.edu/research/ for further information).
+Refer to the faculty research interests on the flyer linked below for further information).

 – What faculty are you interested in working with?